bigmoose316/introduction-to-computer-science-principles/lesson_12.md

 2. Activity

-    -   Individually or in pairs, have students work through the ["SNAP Scavenger Hunt"](lab_12.md) activity
+    -   In pairs, have students work through the ["SNAP Scavenger Hunt"](lab_12.md) activity
         -   Students should turn in answers to all questions and SNAP programs for the final problems
+    -   Check and assign grades to students as they finish parts 1 and 2.
+Grade on effort and completion.
+Correctness will be checked during debrief.

 3. Debrief
-    -   Go through each question or prompt in parts 1 and 2 and ask students to share their answer
-        -   Cold calling works well for this lab due to the large number of questions
+    -   Project solutions and have students check their worksheets
+        -   Invite students to ask questions if they got something wrong + they don't understand why
         -   Point out the color coding for each category
         -   Emphasize important details in some of the blocks listed in part 2, such as:
             -   the ![](think.png) block will leave the bubble on the stage until something else is thought